boopsboops/ncbi-supermatrix/README.md

 #### clean-and-cluster.R

-The `clean-and-cluster.R` script dereplicates and clean up the resulting fasta sequences downloaded from NCBI.
+The `clean-and-cluster.R` script dereplicates (optional) and cleans up the resulting fasta sequences downloaded from NCBI.
 The clustering groups the sequences into putative homologous loci based on their similarity, and regardless of their annotation.
 The script returns a table with a list of clusters and their size.
 If this step results in error run `rm cluster*` in the `temp/Results_today` directory and try again.
 To save computation time, use the '-m' flag to remove clusters with low numbers of sequences.

 ```bash
 # flag '-n' [integer] is the maximum number of allowed missing data characters (Ns) in the sequence